 Efficiency is defined as the ratio of energy output from the solar cell to input energy from the sun.
 It means the conversion of sunlight rays into electrical power.
 When we have to compare one solar cell to another, we compare their efficiencies.
 The efficiency depends on the spectrum and intensity of the incident sunlight and the temperature of the solar cell.
-We can determine the efficiency by fill factor if FF is between .7 to .8 then the solar panel is good but if the fill factor is .4 and less than .4 then the quality of the solar panel is bad.
-Scientists have made a solar cell that can convert upcoming sunlight into electrical power with 44.5 % efficiency but that is not currently in production.
-The highest performing cell is currently in the U.S with an efficiency of 20%.
+We can determine the efficiency by fill factor.
+If FF is between .7 to .8, then the solar panel is good, but if the fill factor is .4 and less than .4, then the quality of the solar panel is bad.
+Scientists have made a solar cell that can convert upcoming sunlight into electrical power with 44.5 % efficiency, but that is not currently in production.
+The highest performing cell is currently in the USA has an efficiency of 20%.

-You should search well before purchasing solar panels, by doing this you would buy a good product with less amount of money.
+You should research well before purchasing solar panels.
+By doing this, you would buy a good product with less amount of money.

 7 Important Factors Solar Cell Efficiency Depends On